2025 CONCACAF Gold Cup qualification

 The 2025 CONCACAF Gold Cup qualification or 2025 Gold Cup Prelims was the tournament that determined the final seven teams to qualify for the 2025 CONCACAF Gold Cup.

-The matches took place March 21–25, 2025.
+The matches took place from 21 to 25 March 2025.

 Format

 Unlike the previous Gold Cup Prelims, this edition consisted of a single round in which the 14 involved teams were divided into 7 ties.

 The ties were played on a home-and-away two-legged basis, with the highest-ranked team in each tie hosting the second leg.
 If the aggregate score is level at the end of the second leg the away goals rule would be applied (e.g. the team that scores more goals away from home advanced to the final tournament).
 If away goals were also equal, then 30 minutes of extra time would be played without taking into account the away goals rule during this time.
 If still tied after extra time, the tie would be decided by a penalty shoot-out.

 The winners qualified for the 2025 CONCACAF Gold Cup.